-Five years ago when we started we, or perhaps only me, had great plans, great ideas and great faith.
+When we started we, or perhaps only me, had great plans, great ideas and great faith.
 Faith that we would make a killing, we would attract those Templestowe brunchey people to our table, that we would grow because we were attractive to the locals and offered an alternative worship, something different.

 Well I was very naïve, not sure about the others I think they always had their feet firmly on the ground at all times.
 I or maybe we all did come to the same conclusion after a year or two that we were not going to make a killing.
 We were not that attractive to the locals who just wanted eggs and bacon, a chat, milkshake for the netballer kids and then they were off.
 Gosh what a shame because they did miss something important.
 I can tell you we have tackled some very interesting and challenging topics and promoted some very lively and thought provoking conversation.

 I guess I then came to the conclusion that so long as we were out in the community worshipping (albeit in our own way) then we were seen by some, we were welcomed by the Manager and others at the Living Room and we were catering to those few who enjoyed this type of worship, it worked for them and it worked for us.
 Looking back perhaps it would not have worked had we grown bigger and bigger.